sjackman/white-spruce-organelles-paper/README.md

 PERL script.
 A summary of this validation is presented in supplemental Table S4.
-Automated gap-closing was performed with Sealer 1.0 (options `-j 12 -B 1000 -F 700 -P10 -k96 -k80`) using Bloom filters built from the entire white spruce PG29 read data set (René L Warren et al. 2015) and closed 55 of the 182 total gaps (30.2%).
+Automated gap-closing was performed with Sealer 1.0 (options `-j 12 -B 1000 -F 700 -P10 -k96 -k80`) using Bloom filters built from the entire white spruce PG29 read data set (Warren, Keeling, et al. 2015) and closed 55 of the 182 total gaps (30.2%).
 We polished the gap-filled assembly using GATK and a single HiSeq white spruce sequence lane (**XX NEEDED SRA ID**), as described for the plastid genome.